-At Icebug, we are experts in trail shoes for both women and men.
-Cross-country running shoes differ a little from other running shoes, as the terrain they are suited for requires a coarser sole and better grip.
+At Icebug, we are experts in trail running shoes for both women and men.
+Trail running shoes differ a little from other running shoes, as the terrain they are suited for requires a coarser sole and better grip.
 We have trail shoes for experienced runners, but also shoes for anyone who has just started to discover trails and is running on simpler terrain.

 Grip has always been close to our hearts at Icebug.
 When Icebug was founded in 2001, it was to make studded running shoes and hiking shoes that were used during the winter.
 Since then, we have expanded to also include trail shoes for year-round use.
 We offer minimalist trail shoes for technical cross-country running, as well as cushioned cross-country running shoes that are suitable for the beginner or those who want to run really far in terrain.

 Shoes for trail running have many names!
 We prefer to call them trail shoes, while others may say off-road shoes or cross-country running shoes.
 Regardless of the name, it is about running shoes made for use on trails and paths, rather than on asphalt and other hard surfaces.

 Choosing trail shoes does not have to be difficult - start with where and how you will use your shoes.
 If you prefer to run on unpaved terrain or rocky paths, a pair of minimalist trail shoes will give you solid contact and a ground feel.
 If you prefer exercise tracks, gravel roads, or simpler paths, you can invest in comfort first.
 In that case, a pair of well-cushioned cross-country running shoes are preferable.
 Regardless of where you want to run, you should ensure that your shoes are durable and waterproof, or at least water-repellent.